baliga-lab/weeder_patched/README.md

 #### Customizations
   - MAX_SEQ and executable names can be changed in one central place in the makefile
+  - Location of FreqFiles can be specified for weederTFBS

 ## Open Questions
   - hamming distance